 Remove any remains of the injection sprue from the bottom of the car-body along with the cast on mounts for the cylinder and reservoir.
 Carve off the side sills under the door and the cross tie tabs.
 Glue the replacement side sills and cross bearer tabs to the body.
 Refer to the prototype photos and the image below for locations.
-Remove the two inner stingers from the floor using a detail chisel as the interior stringers did not pass above the cross bearers, they will be replaced later in the construction sequence.
-Please note the cross bearers will not fit without removal of the interior stringers.
+Do not remove the two inner stingers from the floor as is shown on the photo below.
 Cut the bolsters free from the rest of the under frame and glue in place.
+Glue under frame part U1 between the bolsters.
+It will need to be trimmed to length.
+A piece of styrene of the same cross section can also be substituted.

-Glue 0.020" x 0.080" styrene strip between the bolsters.
-Next glue under frame part U2 on top of it making sure to keep it centred between the side sills.
+Next glue under frame part U2 on top of U1 making sure to keep it centred between the side sills.
 Glue two of the parts labeled U3 to either side of part U2 to form the sides of the centre sill.
 A small rabbet has been moulded into part U2 to help facilitate alignment.
 The flanges of U3 should face outward to the side sills.
-Glue the riveted cover pate U4 onto the top of the two U3's.
-See cross section, 3D images and photos of under frame for clarity.
+Glue the cross bearer connector angles onto parts U3.
+See cross section, 3D images of under frame for clarity.